petermorlion/xant/readme.md

 ## Usage

-Download/clone the repository and run `npm install`.
+Download/clone the repository and run `npm install -g`.

 Start the application by running `node index`.
 Then run: